Keto Caramel Candy

 Key ingredients

-• Sugar-free caramel syrup: Some caramel recipes will use corn syrup in order to help produce that tacky, chewy consistency.
+• Sugar-free caramel syrup: Regular caramel recipes use corn syrup for that tacky, chewy pull.
 Corn syrup is loaded with fructose and not low-carb friendly.
-Instead, I use a sugar-free syrup by ChocZero.
-This is the only syrup that I use for making candy.
-Their syrup is made from soluble corn fiber and it is sugar-free and sugar alcohol free.
+I use ChocZero’s sugar-free syrup instead.
+It’s the only one I trust for candy because it’s made from soluble corn fiber with no sugar alcohols.

-• Salt: A pinch of salt enhances the sweetness and gives that salted caramel flavor.
+• Salt: Just a pinch.
+It pulls the sweetness forward and gives you that salted caramel thing without being obviously salty.

 Youtube